sebpiq/WAAClock/README.md

 ```

 **note :** this library uses current web audio API specification.
 Some older browsers still use prefixed / deprecated function names.
 You can use [Chris Wilson's AudioContext-MonkeyPatch](https://github.com/cwilso/AudioContext-MonkeyPatch) if you want to support those older browsers as well.

-**note2 :** this is still a work in progress, please report any bugs, request features, give feedback.

 Getting started and examples